A social context-aware graph-based multimodal attentive learning framework for disaster content classification during emergencies: a benchmark dataset and method: Related Work

 \subsubsection{Disaster Image Classification}

-Due to the limited number of disaster image datasets, the predominant focus has shifted towards the development of comprehensive and high-quality image datasets~\cite{incidents1m,alam2023medic} within the field of disaster management.
-Most of the research focuses on categorizing the images based on the severity of the damage.
-Chaudhuri \textit{et al.}~\cite{chaudhuri2020} collect geotagged images from regions impacted by earthquakes.
+Due to the limited number of disaster image datasets, the predominant focus has shifted towards the development of comprehensive and high-quality image datasets \citep{incidents1m,alam2023medic} within the field of disaster management.
+Most of the research focuses on categorizing the images based on the severity of the damage. \citep{chaudhuri2020} collect geotagged images from regions impacted by earthquakes.
 They apply a deep learning method to categorize these images, with a specific focus on identifying survivors under the rubble.
-They find that the deep learning method exhibits improved accuracy in image classification compared to conventional machine learning techniques.
-Nguyen \textit{et al.}~\cite{nguyen2017} employs a deep CNN to classify disaster-related images into various categories, such as severe, mild, and no-damage classes.
-Their CNN-based approach surpassed Bag-of-Visual-Words (BoVW) methods, achieving significant F1-scores between 0.67 and 0.89.
-Alam \textit{et al.}~\cite{alam} conducted image classification of disaster-related images sourced from social media to assess the extent of the damage.
-Their work underscored the significance of domain-specific fine-tuning of deep Convolutional Neural Networks.
-However, prior methods have made substantial progress in tackling the issues related to classifying disaster images.
+They find that the deep learning method exhibits improved accuracy in image classification compared to conventional machine learning techniques. \citep{nguyen2017} employ a deep CNN to classify disaster-related images into various categories, such as severe, mild, and no-damage classes.
+Their CNN-based approach surpassed Bag-of-Visual-Words (BoVW) methods, achieving significant F1-scores between 0.67 and 0.89. \citep{alam} conduct image classification of disaster-related images sourced from social media to assess the extent of the damage.
+Their work underscores the significance of domain-specific fine-tuning of deep Convolutional Neural Networks.
+The existing methods have made substantial progress in tackling the issues related to classifying disaster images.
 However, they fail to address issues inherent to image data, such as variations in data quality and the context-dependent nature of interpretation.
 These elements significantly contribute to augmenting the model's capabilities in classifying images.